MehdiZonjy/json-transqlify/README.md

 transqlifier(obj);
 ```
 **Please refer to examples folder**

 ## <a name="api"></a>API
-The definition file consists of the following sections
+The definition file consists of the following sections:

 ### <a name="version"></a>Version
-should be 1.0 for now
+Should be 1.0 for now:
 ```yaml
 version: 1.0
 ```

 ### <a name="validator"></a>Validator
 The Validator filters out entities before they get handed to the Loaders.
 There are two kind of validators:

 #### <a name="schemaValidator"></a>1.
 Schema
-a schema validator can be defined using json files to describe how the entity schema should look like.
-Underneath the hood Json Transqlifier uses [AJV](https://github.com/epoberezkin/ajv) implementation of [Json Schema](http://json-schema.org/)
+A schema validator can be defined using JSON files to describe how the entity schema should look like.
+Underneath the hood JSON Transqlifier uses [AJV](https://github.com/epoberezkin/ajv) implementation of [Json Schema](http://json-schema.org/)

 The schema file for the entity should go under the `default` section (refer to the example below).
-While any `$ref` defniitions can used to load any additional definitions that the default schema might refer to.
+While any `$ref` definitions can be used to load any additional definitions that the default schema might refer to.
-For example, to write a validator for the following user object
+For example, to write a validator for the following user object:
 ```json
 {
   "name": "User Name",